genaforvena/tikziod-thinking/README.md

 4. If the interactive features are not working, check your browser's JavaScript settings.

 Note: If you need to convert the HTML to PDF, the interactive features and custom fonts may not be preserved in the PDF version.

+### Recent Updates

+- Added hover effects to show word counters only when hovering over words.
+- Implemented dynamic highlighting of all instances of a word when hovering.
+- Fixed JSON serialization issues for improved compatibility with various input texts.
+- Improved smooth scrolling behavior with fallback for older browsers.

+For any further questions or issues, please refer to the script comments or reach out to the project maintainers.